aggle/public_wifi/README.md

 USAGE
 -----

 The user must provide PUBLIC WIFI with an input point source catalog in the form of a pandas DataFrame.
 This is a catalog of all the point source detections relevant to the self-referencing survey.
 Targets may have more than one detection.
 Each row corresponds to one detection, so a target that is rpresent in multiple exposures will have more than one row.
+This catalog is provided to the `catalog_procesisng::process_catalog()` method, which will return a pandas Series with a `starclass::Star` object in each entry.
+The interactive visualizer can be started with the script provided at `public_wifi/src/star_dashboard_script.py`.
+Users will want to make a copy of this script for their own purposes, and write their own implementation of `catproc.load_catalog()`.

+### Input catalog ###

+As stated above

 Components
 ----------